-The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2023, have been applied in these financial statements.
-The application of these revised IFRSs has not had any material impact on the amounts reported for the current and prior periods but may affect the accounting for future transactions or arrangements.
+The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2024, have been adopted in these financial statements.
+Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.